ACoT-VLA: Action Chain-of-Thought for Vision-Language-Action Models: Methodology

-where $S^{\text{ex}}$ and $S^{\text{im}}$ denote the attended representations guided by explicit and implicit priors, respectively.
+Specifically, we perform dual cross-attention operations: where $S^{\text{ex}}$ and $S^{\text{im}}$ denote the attended representations guided by explicit and implicit priors, respectively.
 Note that although both encode action-relevant information, they may highlight different facets of the underlying motion.
 For instance, explicit priors provide kinematic cues, whereas implicit priors capture latent action tendencies.
 Hence, to effectively combine these complementary guidance, we concatenate the two attended features and process them through self-attention fusion block, which integrates the priors into a unified representation $\bar{h} $:

 Eventually, the aggregated representation $\bar{h}$ is fed into $\pi_\theta^{\text{head}}$, which predicts the denoised action sequence $a_{t:t+H-1}$.

 \textbf{Training Objectives.} The entire framework is optimized under a standard flow-matching mean-squared error (MSE) objective.
 The training losses consist of two parts, \ie, flow-matching MSE for both Explicit Action Reasoner $\pi_\theta^{\text{ref}}$ and action head $\pi_\theta^{\text{head}}$, denoted as $\mathcal{L}_{\pi_\theta^{\text{ref}}}$ and $\mathcal{L}_{\pi_\theta^{\text{head}}}$, respectively.
 Hence, the overall objective is: